vhr1975/ai-architecture-showcase/README.md

 ---

-# ai-architecture-showcase
-A hands-on collection of software architecture projects demonstrating modern design patterns from layered and microservices to event-driven, CQRS, and AI-integrated systems.

----

 ## AI Architecture Lab — Repo & Pattern Mapping (PoEAA)

 **Purpose:** Maps PoEAA patterns to example services in the AI Architecture Lab GitHub repository, including why each pattern is used and the typical enterprise tech stack for real-world applications.